lewang/flx/README.md

 user - `flx-ido` is already properly configured and ready for action.

+## Usage

+The sorting algorithm is a balance between word beginnings (abbreviation) and contiguous matches (substring).

+The longer the substring match, the higher it scores.
+This maps well to how we think about matching.

+In general, it's better form queries wiht only **alphanumeric** characters so the sorting algorithm can do something smart.

+For example, if you have these files:

+    projects/clojure-mode/clojure-mode.el
+    projects/prelude/core/prelude-mode.el

+If the search term was "pre-mode", you might expect "prelude-mode.el" to be ranked higher.
+However because the substring match "re-mode" is so long, "clojure-mode.el" actually scores higher.

+Here, using "premode" would give the expected order

+### completing file names

+Matches within the basepath score higher.

 ## ido support

 Add this to your init file and *flx* match will be enabled for ido.